gcanti/fp-ts/docs/modules/Monoid.ts.md

 ## reverse

-The dual of a `Monoid`, obtained by swapping the arguments of `concat`.
+The dual of a `Monoid`, obtained by swapping the arguments of `combine`.

 **Signature**